 Orel Hershiser, Los Angeles Dodgers pitcher (1983 to 1994, 2000):

-Just reciting the facts and figures of the 1988 season where Hershiser won the Cy Young Award, World Series MVP, NLCS MVP, broke the MLB record for consecutive scoreless innings at 59 (going 10 innings in a 1-0 win in his last start to do it of the regular season), a Gold Glove, sixth in the MVP voting and doing whatever was necessary to pitch the Dodgers to the World Series title as a heavy underdog to both the New York Mets and Oakland A’s makes sure he will never have to buy a drink in Southern California for as long as he lives.
+Best known: The facts and figures of the 1988 season, confirming Orel Hershiser winning the Cy Young Award, World Series MVP, NLCS MVP, broke the MLB record for consecutive scoreless innings at 59 (which meant going 10 innings in a 1-0 win in his last start to do it of the regular season), a Gold Glove, finishing sixth in the MVP voting and doing whatever was necessary to pitch the Dodgers to the World Series title as a heavy underdog to both the New York Mets in the NLCS and the Oakland A’s in the finale secures a fate that he never have to buy a drink in Southern California for as long as he lives.

-His decision to then become a broadcaster and latch onto the Dodgers’ SportsNet L.A. broadcast team only has made him more visible that people still congratulate him for his induction in the Baseball Hall of Fame for still having his “world record,” as he told us in 2013.
+His decision to then become a broadcaster and mesh into the Dodgers’ SportsNet L.A. broadcast team has not only kept him visible, but some still congratulate him for his induction in the Baseball Hall of Fame for still having his “world record,” as he told us in 2013.

 UCLA’s Gary Cunningham (55) featured on the cover of Sports Illustrated in action against USC.

-The 6-foot-6 sharpshooter at Inglewood High became a three-year starter was on the Bruins’ first Final Four appearance team in the ’62 tournament.
+Best known: The 6-foot-6 sharpshooter at Inglewood High became a three-year starter was on the Bruins’ first Final Four appearance team in the ’62 tournament.
 His value to the program came as John Wooden’s assisant coach from 1965 to ’75 on six national title teams, including a run as the freshman team coach that featured all the top incoming players such as Lew Alcindor.
 He then became UCLA’s head coach from 1977 to ’79, compiling a 50-8 record with a No. 2 ranking in the final polls both seasons.
 He has the greatest winning percentage as a UCLA coach at .862.
 He retired in 2008 after 13 years as the athletic director at UC Santa Barbara.
-In his 2001 UCLA Athletic Hall of Fame induction, it was noted that as the ’62 team’s co-captain, he was also winner of the Ducky Drake Award for best spirit, inspiration and team contribution and a three-time winner of the Ace Calkins Award as Bruin free-throw champion.
+Not well remembered: His 2001 UCLA Athletic Hall of Fame induction notes that Cunningham was not only the ’62 team’s co-captain, he was also winner of the Ducky Drake Award for best spirit, inspiration and team contribution and a three-time winner of the Ace Calkins Award as Bruin free-throw champion.

 The USC “Club 55” tradition: